XuqiuyeLi/Citi-Skateboard-App/README.md

 ## User Stories or Use Cases

-(___TODO__: write out how your application will be used through [user stories](http://en.wikipedia.org/wiki/User_story#Format) and / or [use cases](https://www.mongodb.com/download-center?jmp=docs&_ga=1.47552679.1838903181.1489282706#previous)_)

-1. as non-registered user, I can register a new account with the site
+1. As non-registered user, you can see all the skateboards stations
-2. as a user, I can log in to the site
+2. As non-registered user, you can check number of skateboards at each station, empty or full query reports
-3. as a user, I can create a new grocery list
+3. As non-registered user, you can create an account
-4. as a user, I can view all of the grocery lists I've created in a single list
+4. As a user, you can check-in skateboard
-5. as a user, I can add items to an existing grocery list
+5. As a user, you can check-out skateboard
-6. as a user, I can cross off items in an existing grocery list

-## Research Topics
+## Tasks by Team Member

 (___TODO__: the research topics that you're planning on working on along with their point values... and the total points of research topics listed_)